davidalber/davidalber.github.io/_posts/2018-06-18-rust-code-of-conduct-conformulator.md

 [Rocket](https://rocket.rs/) site with a simple dashboard.
 More sophisticated alerting can be created from there.

-At the moment, there's an experimental deployment of the site at [https://rust-conduct.davidalber.net/](https://rust-conduct.davidalber.net/).
-That's probably not a final home.
+~~At the moment, there's an experimental deployment of the site at [https://rust-conduct.davidalber.net/](https://rust-conduct.davidalber.net/).
+That's probably not a final home.~~ The experimental deployment has been shut down, but may return later.
 Also, the current build seems to sometimes stop serving pages after running for a couple days.
 I need to figure out what to do about that before I feel comfortable not calling it experimental.